-Eastland-Fairfield is accepting applications using our new online application system beginning Dec.
-6, 2018.
-The application will be available exclusively on our website through the start of the 2019-20 school year.
+Eastland-Fairfield will be accepting applications using our online application system beginning Dec.
+5, 2019.
+The application will be available exclusively on our website through the start of the 2020-21 school year.

-Eastland-Fairfield has more than 30 programs to choose from at both the Eastland Career Center and Fairfield Career Center campuses, as well at satellite locations in our associate school districts at Gahanna Lincoln High School, Groveport Madison High School, New Albany High School, Reynoldsburg High School, and Pickerington North High School.
+Eastland-Fairfield has more than 30 programs to choose from at both the Eastland Career Center and Fairfield Career Center campuses, as well at satellite locations in our associate school districts at Canal Winchester High School, Gahanna Lincoln High School, Groveport Madison High School, New Albany High School, Reynoldsburg High School, and Pickerington North High School.

-Must have earned four (4) credits required for graduation, or the eqivilent, by the first week of October 2019;
+- Must have earned four (4) credits required for graduation, or the eqivilent, by the first week of October 2019;

 Students are encouraged to apply as soon as you choose a program.
 There is no application fee.
 The application timeline is below: